ckswilliams/modOpenREM/docs/netdicom-qr.rst

    Figure 1: Import Query-Retrieve menu

 * On the Imports menu, select ``Query remote server`` - see figure 1.
-If the menu isn't there, you need to check your user permissions
-  - see :ref:`user-settings` for details.
+If the menu isn't there, you need to check your user permissions -- see :ref:`user-settings` for details.
 * Each configured query-retrieve node and each local store node is automatically tested to make sure they respond to a DICOM echo - the results are presented at the top of the page.
-See fingure 2 for an example.
+See figure 2 for an example.

 .. figure:: img/QRstatuses.png
    :figwidth: 50%